ritwickrajmakhal/localstack-docs/src/content/docs/aws/capabilities/networking/index.md

 ---
 title: Overview
-description: This is a dummy description
+description: This section describes the networking capabilities of LocalStack, and how to configure them to suit your needs.
 template: doc
 sidebar:
     order: 1
 ---

-# Networking